atlas-github/nih_lstm/README.md

 1. Pros: Scalability, reliability, managed services, integration with other cloud services (databases, APIs, etc.).
 2. Cons: Can be costlier depending on usage, requires cloud infrastructure knowledge.
 3. Options:
-   - Serverless Functions (AWS Lambda, Google Cloud Functions, Azure Functions): Ideal for event-driven applications or APIs where you need on-demand inference without managing servers.
-You can package your model and prediction logic into a function.
+   - Serverless Functions (AWS Lambda, Google Cloud Functions, Azure Functions): Ideal for event-driven applications or APIs where need on-demand inference without managing servers.
+Package model and prediction logic into a function.
-   - Containerized Deployment (Docker on ECS, GKE, AKS): Package your model and its dependencies into a Docker container and deploy it on a container orchestration service.
+   - Containerized Deployment (Docker on ECS, GKE, AKS): Package model and its dependencies into a Docker container and deploy it on a container orchestration service.
 This provides flexibility and scalability.
    - Managed Machine Learning Services (AWS SageMaker, Google AI Platform, Azure Machine Learning): These platforms offer end-to-end ML workflows, including model deployment with features like auto-scaling, monitoring, and A/B testing.
-   - Virtual Machines (EC2, Compute Engine, Azure VMs): You can set up a virtual machine, install the necessary libraries, and run your model as a service.
-This gives you more control over the environment.
+   - Virtual Machines (EC2, Compute Engine, Azure VMs): Set up a virtual machine, install the necessary libraries, and run model as a service.
+This gives more control over the environment.

 Web Applications:
 1. Pros: Easy accessibility for users through a web browser.
 2. Cons: Requires building a web interface and backend infrastructure.
 3. Options:
-   - REST API (using Flask, FastAPI, Django REST Framework): Expose your trained model as an API endpoint.
+   - REST API (using Flask, FastAPI, Django REST Framework): Expose trained model as an API endpoint.
 The web application can send data to the API and receive predictions.
-You can deploy the API on cloud platforms or a dedicated server.
+Deploy the API on cloud platforms or a dedicated server.
-   - Streamlit or Gradio: These Python libraries allow you to quickly create interactive web interfaces for your machine learning models with minimal coding.
+   - Streamlit or Gradio: These Python libraries allow for quick creation of interactive web interfaces for machine learning models with minimal coding.
 They are great for demos and internal tools.

 Desktop Applications: Jupyter Notebook, Power BI Desktop, Tableau

+Considerations:
+1. Performance Requirements: Latency, throughput, and resource usage.
+2. Scalability: How will the deployment handle increasing load?
+3. Cost: Infrastructure costs, development effort.
+4. Security: Protecting model and data.
+5. Maintenance: Updating the model, monitoring performance.
+6. Ease of Use: How easy is it for end-users to interact with the deployed model?

 # 12. Advanced Techniques
 ## Model ensembling